 An Analysis of Poem "The Flea" by John Donne

-John Donne and The Flea
+John Donne and A Summary of The Flea

 The Flea is one of John Donne's most popular erotic poems.
-It focuses on an insect that was a common nuisance in the Renaissance period - the flea - and turns it into a sexual metaphor.
+It focuses on an insect that was a common nuisance in the Elizabethan period - the flea - and turns it into a sexual metaphor.

 That such an irritating creature could be used to such good effect is a poetic triumph but it's still not certain that, for all of Donne's wit and 'ribald humour', the speaker succeeded in his sexual conquest.